Easily accessed from the Dredge parking lot, the Galena Ditch Trail

 The next descent is beautiful riding - less technical than the first descent, and flowy enough to let it rip.
 It's good enough to restore your energy, which is good because you're not done yet.

-Keep an eye on the MTB Project mobile app for this one, because there are a couple of unmarked trails that branch off this one, and it's possible to get yourself headed in the wrong direction, although you'd eventually pop out to the road and make it back to the trailhead either way.
+Keep an eye on the MTB Project mobile app for this one, because it's possible to get yourself headed in the wrong direction.